Gondolav/gondolav.github.io/index.md

 ### Violations and complaint-provoked inspections

-There are various types of inspections, one of them being **COMPLAINT** for inspections caused by clients' complaints.
+There are various types of inspections, one of them being **complaint** for inspections caused by clients' complaints.
 We take a look at the difference between the frequencies of violations in case of protest and the original frequencies.
 The following categories came out:

 1. **3.
 Potentially hazardous food meets temperature requirement during storage, preparation display and service**
 2. **18.
 No evidence of rodent or insect outer openings protected/rodent proofed, a written log shall be maintained available to the inspectors**